rmscode/binary-garden/docs/software/zoom.md

     - (Optional) Select the **Always open these types of links in the associated app** check box to skip this step in the future.
     - In the pop-up window, click **Open Zoom Meetings** (PC) or **Open zoom.us** (Mac).

-Alternatively, you can join the meeting without downloading or opening the Zoom app, by [opening the meeting with the web client](#join-a-meeting-with-the-zoom-web-client).
+Alternatively, you can join the meeting without downloading or opening the Zoom app, by [opening the meeting with the web client](#join-with-the-zoom-web-client).

-### Join a meeting on your mobile device (Android/iOS)
+### Join on a mobile device (Android/iOS)

 1. Open the Zoom mobile app.
 (Download from Google Play or Apple App app store)
 2. Join a meeting using one of these methods: